Towards a Verified Model of the Algorand Consensus Protocol in Coq: Asynchronous Safety

 Note that it is possible to end up with block certifications from multiple periods of a round.
 Specifically, during a network partition, which allows the adversary to delay messages, this can happen if cert-vote messages are delayed enough for some users to advance past the period where the first certification was produced.
 However, these multiple certifications will all be for the same block.

 \paragraph{Proof Outline.} The proof of asynchronous safety proceeds by case-splitting on whether the certifications are from the same period or different periods.
-For the first and the easier case, \lstinline{p1 = p2}, we use quorum hypotheses to establish that there is an honest user that contributed a cert-vote to both certifications.
-Then, we conclude by applying the lemma \lstinline{no_2_certvotes_in_p}, which establishes that an honest user cert-votes at most once in a period (proved by exhaustive analysis of possible transitions by an honest node):
+For the first and easiest case, \lstinline[language=Coq,basicstyle=\ttfamily ]{p1 = p2}, we use quorum hypotheses to establish that there is an honest user that contributed a cert-vote to both certifications.
+Then, we conclude by applying the lemma \lstinline[language=Coq,basicstyle=\ttfamily ]{no_two_certvotes_in_p}, which establishes that an honest user \lstinline[language=Coq,basicstyle=\ttfamily ]{u} cert-votes at most once in a period (proved by exhaustive analysis of possible transitions by an honest node):

-The second case (\lstinline{p1 <> p2}) is proved with the help of proving an invariant.
-This invariant first holds in the period that produces the first certification ---say, \lstinline{p1} for \lstinline{v1}--- and keeps holding for all later periods of the same round.
-The invariant is that no step of the period produces a quorum of open next-votes, and any quorum of value next-votes must be for \lstinline{v1}.
+The second case (\lstinline[language=Coq,basicstyle=\ttfamily ]{p1 <> p2}) uses an invariant which first holds in the period that produces the first certification, say, \lstinline[language=Coq,basicstyle=\ttfamily ]{p1} for \lstinline[language=Coq,basicstyle=\ttfamily ]{v1}, and then keeps holding for all periods of the round.
+The invariant is that no step of the period produces a quorum of open next-votes, and any quorum of value next-votes must be for \lstinline[language=Coq,basicstyle=\ttfamily ]{v1}.
+(Please refer to~\cite{AlgorandVerification} for the full definitions of predicates appearing in the lemma.)